ltskinner/machine-learning/books/how_to_prove_it/1_SENTENTIAL_LOGIC.md

 ### 🔑 Key Definitions

+- `well formed`
+  - like correct structuring and use of symbols and operators
 - **valid:** an arugment is `valid` if the premises cannot all be true without the conclusion being true as well
 - **conjecture:** a guess
 - **theorem:** a conjecture that has been proven